 All financial statements of companies that have a functional currency different from the reporting currency are translated into the reporting currency of Masterflex's Consolidated Financial Statements.
 The assets and liabilities of the consolidated companies are translated at the average rates on the reporting date.
 The income statements of these companies are translated at moving average exchange rates for the year.
 If the average rate is not a reasonable approximation of the actual transaction rates, translation takes place at the respective transaction rates.
-Any translation differences that arise are recognized and carried forward as a separate component of shareholders' equity.
-As of December 31, 2021, these differences amounted to EUR - 353 thousand (previous year: EUR - 1,217 thousand).
+Resulting translation differences are recognised in other comprehensive income and transferred to a separate item in equity and carried forward.
+As at 31 December 2022, these currency differences amounted to EUR -202 thousand (previous year: EUR -353 thousand).